 In general, wear is mechanically induced surface damage that results in the progressive removal of material due to relative motion between that surface and a contacting substance or substances.
-A contacting substance may consist of another surface, a fluid, or hard, abrasive particles contained in some form of fluid or suspension, such as a lubricant for example.
+A contacting substance may consist of another surface, a fluid, or hard, abrasive particles contained in some form of fluid or suspension, such as a lubricant.
 As is with friction, the presence of wear can be either good or bad.
-Productive, controlled wear can be found in processes like machining, cutting, grinding and polishing.
-However, in most of the technological applications, the occurrence of wear is highly undesirable and it is an enormously expensive problem since it leads to the deterioration or even failure of components.
-In terms of safety it is often not as serious (or as sudden) as fracture.
-This is because wear is usually anticipated.
+Productive, controlled wear can be found in processes like machining, cutting, grinding, and polishing.
+However, in most technological applications, the occurrence of wear is highly undesirable, and it is an enormously expensive problem since it leads to the deterioration or failure of components.
+In terms of safety, it is often not as serious (or as sudden) as a fracture, and this is because the wear is usually anticipated.

 Certain material characteristics such as hardness, carbide type, and volume percent can have a decided impact on the wear resistance of a material in a given application.
-Wear, like corrosion, has multiple types and subtypes, is predictable to some extent, and is rather difficult to reliably test and to evaluate in the lab or in service.
+Wear, like corrosion, has multiple types and subtypes that are predictable to some extent and are rather difficult to test and evaluate in the lab or service reliably.

 Abrasive wear is defined as the loss of material due to hard particles or hard protuberances that are forced against and move along a solid surface.
 It occurs when a hard rough surface slides across a softer surface.
 This mechanism is sometimes referred to as grinding wear.
 The harder material may be one of the rubbing surfaces or hard particles that have found their way between the mating surfaces.
 These may be ‘foreign’ particles or particles resulting from adhesive or delamination wear.
 Abrasion mainly involves microscale cutting and plowing processes.
-The way an asperity slides over a surface determines the nature and intensity of abrasive wear.
+How an asperity slides over a surface determines the nature and intensity of abrasive wear.
 There are two basic modes of abrasive wear:

 - Three-body abrasive wear.
-Three-body wear occurs when the particles are not constrained, and are free to roll and slide down a surface.
+Three-body wear occurs when the particles are not constrained and are free to roll and slide down a surface.
 The contact environment determines whether the wear is classified as open or closed.
 An open contact environment occurs when the surfaces are sufficiently displaced to be independent of one another.